djthorpe/graph/README.md

-# graph
-golang object dependency and lifecycle module
+# Graph: Dependency and Lifecycle